-5.1.2 Output Level Calibration
+5.1.2 Output Level Accuracy Verification

 It is recommended that the output level of the MBTS be verified at least yearly.
-The calibration process is briefly described in the Absolute Output Power Calibration Mode section of this manual.
-A complete description of the Absolute Output Power Calibration mode can be found in Section 2.3.5 of the System Operations/Training Manual.
+A complete description of this process can be found in Section 5.1.2 of the System Operations/Training Manual.

-Read and thoroughly understand the information provided in the System Operations/Training Manual before attempting to recalibrate the MBTS.
+Read and thoroughly understand the information provided in the System Operations/Training Manual before attempting to make this measurement.